SpiessSolution/ecg_hrv_pipeline/readme.md

 ## Description

-This repository contains Python code to preprocess ECG data and to calculate HRV metrics from Mindware recording devices with or without event files.
+This repository contains Python code to preprocess ECG data and to calculate HRV metrics from Mindware recording devices with event files.
 The code essentially combines preprocessing and analysis methods from the [Neurokit2 package](https://neuropsychology.github.io/NeuroKit/ "Link to documentation") with custom workflows used to segment and parameterize the data processing.
 For a complete overview of the preprocessing and analysis algorithms, the reader is strongly encouraged to throughly go through the [Neurokit2 documentation](https://neuropsychology.github.io/NeuroKit/).

 Importantly, the code is primarly tailored towards processing and analysing the dyadic ECG recordings from the WeLoveReading (WLR) study.
 Nevertheless, the code is modular in nature and so can be adapted to be applicable to other study designs for as long as the Mindware recording device is used.